FOCUS faces probation for alcohol-related incidents last fall - The Tufts Daily

 Golia said the probation was meant to push FOCUS program leaders to think about whether the future direction of the organization was still positive.

-“We as administrators felt that FOCUS… as a group…needed to be put on a level of disciplinary sanction to improve for the future and keep the organization around,” he said.
+“We as administrators felt that FOCUS … as a group … needed to be put on a level of disciplinary sanction to improve for the future and keep the organization around,” he said.

 Golia said that there were no uniform criteria for what could cause a pre-orientation program to be put on probation.